bluekvirus/Stage.js/README.md

 tools/libprep/bower.json
 (README.md, HOWTO.md are updated automatically.)

-1.a Update libs & bower release version
+1. Update libs & bower release version

-tools/lib-update.sh

-or
-1.b Update bower release version only

-tools/libprep/node run.js all

-2. [optional] Update themes
-(Stop the devserver by using `./stop.sh` under `tools` first!)

-node tools/themeprep/run
-node tools/themeprep/run site
+tools/lib-prep.sh

-3. Build distributions & doc site
+2. Build framework, starter-kit & doc site

 tools/build.sh
 ```
 **Important**: If you see any of the `*.less` file contains `@import url("...")` remove them before you compile the theme.
-Try to bring that piece to local code base. (e.g Host the web font yourself.)
+Try to bring that piece to local code base. (e.g Host the web-font yourself)

-###Deploy
-See in `tools/build/dist` and `dist` for details.
-The shortcut command also builds the project site (as its github page).

 What's next?